 25 August 2011Other Incidents

 On August 25, 2011, a total of 145 passengers missed the Royal Caribbean cruise (roundtrip itinerary from San Juan Puerto Rico).
 The ship left the homeport early to avoid bad weather (caused by Hurricane Irene).
 Departure was scheduled for 8:30 pm, but the vessel was forced by port authorities to leave 3 hours early.

-In the second incident a luggage inspection exposed a large amount of shoes, inside which the officers found heroin wrapped in duct tape.
+In the second incident, a luggage inspection exposed a large number of shoes, inside which the officers found heroin wrapped in duct tape.
 The estimated worth of the drugs was USD 324,000 (heroin) and USD 84,000 (cocaine).
 Four passengers were arrested and charged with drug trafficking.

 On May 9, 2009, the ship was on a 14-night Panama Canal repositioning cruise to Alaska from Florida, While in Icy Strait and en-route to Sitka AK, a female crew (working as dining room waitress) was tested H1N1 positive (infected by swine flu virus /influenza).
 Two other crew were reported with swine flu symptoms a week ago.

 19 August 2008Crew / Passenger Injuries and Overboards